-Brining your own corned beef makes this a much healthier meal by avoiding all of the artificial additives found in store bought, pre-made corned beef.
+Brining your own corned beef makes this a much healthier dish by avoiding all of the artificial additives found in store-bought, pre-made corned beef.

 Really, with these modifications, I see no reason corned beef and cabbage can’t be enjoyed any time of year!

 Brining your own homemade brisket may sound like an extra step, but it’s worth it to avoid the added nitrites and chemicals of store bought corned beef.
 It does mean planning (well) ahead of time, but once you have the corned beef, the actual dish takes virtually no time to put together!